Thorinair/Princess-Luna/README.md

 * Sends info about tracks playing on PonyvilleFM during the show.
 * Features a chatbot which learns from the messages sent in the server.
 * The bot tracks any "h" chains across different channels and replies to them.
+* Can list physical sensor data of Thorinair's real life room.
+* Can send information about Thorinair's Nightmare Rarity 3D printer.
+* Full integration with the Ikea Tradfri RGB smart bulbs.
 * Features a variety of commands:
     - `!gotn` Lists the time left until the next Glory of The Night episode.
 You may also specify the timezone after the command.
     - `!mlp` Lists the time left until the next My Little Pony: Friendship is Magic episode.
 You may also specify the timezone after the command.